Image 1 of 5

-A circuit that takes advantage of the shared topology of the MKII and MK1.5 Tone Bender for a versatile 3-in-1 fuzz / boost.
-Use both channels independently or stack them for a true MKII Tone Bender.
+A circuit that takes advantage of the shared topology of the MKII and MK1.5 Tone Bender for a versatile dual germanium fuzz featuring two classic Tone Bender variants.

-The fuzz channel is an authentic reproduction of the Sola Sound MK1.5 Tone Bender featuring new old stock components and a curated selection of germanium transistors (see options below).
-The circuit is true to the original with the addition of an external bias control that modifies the clean-up and character of the fuzz for a range of classic and eccentric tones.
+The MK1.5 side is an authentic reproduction of the two transistor Sola Sound MK1.5 Tone Bender.
+The circuit is true to the original with the addition of an external bias control that modifies the clean-up and character of the fuzz.

 Volume